LorenzoVasi/HA_mdadm/README.md

 # RAID Status - Custom Component - Home Assistant

-This is a custom component that is used to monitor the status of a RAID device created with `mdadm`
+This is a custom component that can be used to monitor the status of a RAID device created with `mdadm`

  ## Requirements